SILICON NEXUS

 The HBM market itself is a study in controlled scarcity.
 All three suppliers are 100% allocated on HBM3E through CY2026, and Samsung and SK Hynix are pushing ~20% price hikes.
 NVIDIA has instructed all three to deliver 16-Hi HBM4 by Q4 2026 for the Vera Rubin platform.
 SK Hynix holds roughly 70% of that HBM4 allocation — but here's the wrinkle: they may cut planned shipments by 20-30% because the Vera Rubin ramp itself is facing delays.
 Morgan Stanley estimates the rack-level memory cost for Vera Rubin is +435% versus Blackwell.
 That number alone tells you why every available HBM wafer is spoken for.

 The bottleneck doesn't stop at memory.
 TSMC is scaling CoWoS advanced packaging from ~35,000 wafers/month to 120,000-140,000 by end-2026 — a 4x increase.
-But NVIDIA has locked up of that output.
+But NVIDIA has locked up over 60% of that output.
 AMD just committed $10B+ to Taiwan packaging through an ASE/SPIL partnership, trying to secure its own allocation.
 Anyone outside the top three buyers — NVIDIA, AMD, Broadcom — faces a two-year wait for meaningful CoWoS capacity.
 This is why Google, Amazon, and Microsoft are all investing in their own packaging solutions.

-If this analysis was helpful · ☕ Support Us · ✈️ Telegram
+If this analysis was helpful · Support Us · ✈️ Telegram